makrai/notes/demszky-23-llm-psycho.md

 * potential for LLMs to influence psy work, it will be important to ensure that access to these tools remains equitable
-  * fitting an LLM takes an immense amount of resources.
-For example, the basic research and model fitting required to create ChatGPT cost US $3 billion 89
+  * fitting an LLM takes an immense amount of resources. eg the basic research and model fitting required to create ChatGPT cost US $3 billion 89
-    * Even the smaller, less costly LLMs can take months to train with the most advanced cloud computing resources.
-Because
+    * Even the smaller, less costly LLMs can take months to train with the most advanced cloud computing resources
   * academia is unlikely to compete with the for-profit sector for the development of multi-billion-dollar models,
   * researchers should invest in developing cost-effective LLMs whose